pcdshub/hutch-python/docs/source/yaml_files.rst

 The ``additional_devices`` key is optional.
 This key allows hutch-python to load additional devices that are on a different beamline or in a different hutch/area.
-The first entry below ``additional_devices`` is a search name, such as 'ip1_mods_search'.
+The first entry below ``additional_devices`` is a search name, such as 'tmo_sqr1_search'.
 Search names are arbitrarily determined by the user but should start with a letter or number.
 Each search name is followed by a happi search key, such as "beamline" and a value.
 For example, "beamline: TMO".
-This will tell hutch-python to gather all devices on the TMO beamline and load them.
-A second search criterion can be added below the first to constrain the search so that only those devices that fit both search criteria will be loaded.
+This tells hutch-python to gather all devices on the TMO beamline and load them.
+A second search criterion can be added below "beamline: TMO" to constrain the search so that only those devices that fit both search criteria will be loaded.
 For example, adding "device_class: pcdsdevices.sqr1.SQR1" below "beamline: TMO" tells hutch-python to load devices from the TMO beamline whose "device_class" key has a value of "pcdsdevices.sqr1.SQR1".
+More lines can be added to constrain the search resultsfurther.

 A search value can contain a wildcard symbol (*).
 For example, "name: tmo_*".